chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

   * Password to use for the management service account;
   * **NOTE:** Automatically generated secure password
 * `/EnterPassword`
-  * Using this parameter prompts for you to enter the password;
+  * This will prompt you to enter the password, during install, for the username (provided via the `/Username` parameter) the management service will run under;
   * **NOTE:** Default Value: Not provided
 * `/ConnectionString`
   * The SQL Server database connection string to be used to connect to the Chocolatey Central Management database;